Every year 1281 members elect their Executive Committee. Here’s a list of your 2021-2022 executive:

-CUPE 1281 has 3 Committees which are made up of individuals selected by election at the local’s annual Convention.
+CUPE 1281 has 3 Committees which are made up of individual members selected by election at the local’s annual Convention.
 Committees meet in person at least twice a year and are permitted to use conference calls and email to undertake work.
 Currently, the Organizing Committee is not meeting as CUPE 1281 has a moratorium on organizing new workplaces.

 Additionally, Convention and/or Stewards’ Council may strike sub-committees as are considered appropriate for the needs and purposes of the Local.